Arrival to Chile:

 Travel to Placements:

 The English Opens Doors Program provides volunteers with round-trip transportation to their placement location from Santiago.
 Volunteers will travel either by plane, bus, or shuttle, depending on the distance involved in getting to their placement.
-After orientation week has concluded, beginning on Sunday morning and continuing through Monday morning, volunteers will travel to their placement locations.
+After orientation in Santiago has concluded, volunteers will travel to their placement locations.
 Volunteers traveling by plane will receive a transfer directly from the hotel to the airport.
 Volunteers traveling by bus will be accompanied to the bus terminal by a National Volunteer Center staff member to ensure a smooth departure.
 Once arriving to their placement, their host family, head teacher, Regional Representative, or a combination of all of parties mentioned, will be waiting to meet them at their destination.

 Throughout the first month that volunteers are in their placement locations, they will be asked to complete a series of surveys in order to ensure that all necessary guidelines and protocols are being followed, and that volunteers are getting the support necessary to integrate into their new families, schools, and communities.